Welcome to Caribbean International Academy - 2016/2017

 We are home to 200 students (aged 6 to 18) and over 30 expert faculty and staff — a community representing over 15 different nations.
 We are proud of our international and multi-cultural ethos, and the way our community collaborates to make a difference.
 Our world-renowned curriculum is built on the best academic Canadian standards given to us by the Ontario Ministry of Education.

-The Caribbean International Academy’s campus and educational facilities are state of the art and composed of a main education building, a dormitory residence for 14 international students, a 25-meter swimming pool and a sports court.
+The Caribbean International Academy’s campus and educational facilities are state of the art and composed of a main education building, a 25-meter swimming pool and a sports court.

 The main academic building houses all of the classrooms including the library, computer lab and science labs.